flet-dev/website/docs/tutorials/python-realtime-chat.md

 ### Laying out controls

-Now we can use our brand new `ChatMessage` to build a better layout for the chat app:
+Now you can use your brand new `ChatMessage` to build a better layout for the chat app:

 <img src="/img/docs/chat-tutorial/chat-layout-2.svg" className="screenshot-70" />